BA (Hons) in Interior Architecture

 Why study Interior Architecture at Griffith College?

-• This programme is validated by the European Council of Interior Architects (ECIA) and the Institute of Designers in Ireland (IDI).
+• Recognised by the European Council of Interior Architects (ECIA), the Institute of Designers in Ireland (IDI), and The Interiors Association (IA).

 Course Highlights